dblsBR/dblsBR/README.md

 My CV can be found here (last update May 2024): [CV_DanielSilva](https://github.com/dblsBR/dblsBR/blob/757fe0444d31240c22ced663ce84c750a5047b28/CV_DanielSilva.pdf), and here is my [Google Scholar page](https://scholar.google.com/citations?user=5xE4LwUAAAAJ&hl=pt-BR).

+### Updates:
+* Our paper (with Dr. Kelly Sullivan, UARK) **An Optimization-Based Monte Carlo Method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes** was accepted for publication in [Naval Research Logistics](https://onlinelibrary.wiley.com/journal/15206750) and will be available online shortly. `This is a really nice paper in general, combining new and classical ideas in a smart way to develop an efficient method to estimate the survival signature of hetereogeneous networks.
+If you are into reliability, network flow, multi-objective optimization, or even if you are just curious in general, check it out.`

-## Research Activities:
+## Research:

 My main research interests include Operations Research (OR) (with a special focus in OR for Social Good) and the theory and applications of network optimization (interdiction, reliability, and resiliency).
 I am currently working in two really exciting projects:
 *   (1) modeling efficient disruption of human trafficking networks (with Dr. [Thomas Sharkey](https://www.clemson.edu/cecas/departments/ie/people/faculty/sharkey.html) and Dr. [Yongjia Song](https://www.clemson.edu/cecas/departments/ie/people/faculty/yongjis.html)); and
 *   (2) methods for estmating the survival signature of heterogeneous networks (with Dr. [Kelly Sullivan](https://industrial-engineering.uark.edu/directory/index/uid/ksulliv/name/Kelly-Sullivan/)).

-### Research Updates:
-* Our paper (with Dr. Kelly Sullivan, UARK) **An Optimization-Based Monte Carlo Method for Estimating the Two-Terminal Survival Signature of Networks with Two Component Classes** was accepted for publication in [Naval Research Logistics](https://onlinelibrary.wiley.com/journal/15206750) and will be available online shortly. `This is a really nice paper in general, combining new and classical ideas in a smart way to develop an efficient method to estimate the survival signature of hetereogeneous networks.
-If you are into reliability, network flow, multi-objective optimization, or even if you are just curious in general, check it out.`
+## Teaching

+I love to teach and I learn a lot by teaching!
+My first official experience with teaching was when I was in high school.
+I attended a great technical institute in Brazil, the [Federal Institute of Education, Science, and Technology (Federal Institute for short)](https://www2.ifal.edu.br/campus/palmeira), where I had the chance to be a teaching assistance for physics.

 ## Service, Communities, Outreach